Configuration Data

 What I delivered

-Designed a self-service "Configuration Data" tool that allows non-technical users to package, export, and import environment settings instantly, bypassing the Software Development Life Cycle (SDLC) bottleneck.
+Unlocking Autonomy.
+I designed a self-service "Configuration Data" tool that allows non-technical users to package, export, and import environment settings instantly, bypassing the Software Development Life Cycle (SDLC) bottleneck.

 Case Studies / Restricted Party Screening